Vendic/magento2-vuestorefront-xmlsitemap/README.md

 # VueStorefront XML sitemap generator for Magento 2
+**Note: this package isn't production ready.
+Please test thoroughly before using in production**

 This modules generates a sitemap xml for VueStorefront projects that are integrated with Magento 2.
 VueStorefront uses a special url structure, based on Magento 2 data:

 **Categories:**